DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/draw-lines-and-shapes/draw-shapes.md

 ![](../../../../images/eurd-web-shape-control-select-type.png)

-The smart tag provides the following main properties common to all shape types:
+The **Actions** category provides the following main properties common to all shape types:

 * **Fill Color** - specifies the the shape's color.
 * **Stretch** - specifies whether to stretch a shape to fill its client rectangle area when it is rotated.